HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-**Test**: Click the exit mount several times and confirm the trees are never overlapping scenery.
+**Test**: Click the exit mound several times and confirm the trees are never overlapping scenery.

 ### Render Grid for Debugging